cdutboy928/notes/git/git.md

         * | a26aed9 6 seconds ago commit directly on master
         |/
         * 2d56476 7 seconds ago initial
-_Note: Look through the graph above from top down to bottom._
+**_Note: Look through the graph above from top down to bottom._**
-This graph shows not only the commits (as asterisks `*`) but also their "parent" commits.
-Most commits-"ordinary" commits-have only one parent: the last commit of the branch you were on when the commit was created.
-In the above example, the initial commit `2d56476` is the only parent of the commit `a26aed9`.
+This graph shows not only the commits (as asterisks `*`) but also their "parent" commits. **Most commits-"ordinary" commits-have only one parent: the last commit of the branch you were on when the commit was created.** In the above example, the initial commit `2d56476` is the only parent of the commit `a26aed9`.
-The initial commit in a repository, the "root commit", has no parents.
+The initial commit in a repository, the **"root commit"**, has no parents.
 It's possible for git repositories to have multiple root commits,typically due to errors rewriting Git history.
 The moral of this story is to avoid time travel whenever possible.
-When you merge two branches, you're creating a "merge" commit with two parents: the last commit of the branch you're on, and the last commit of the branch you're merging in.
-In the graph above, `8aec370` is a merge commit with two parents: `b7b4b7c` (the last commit on `master` at the time) and `f88c7ba` (the last commit on `branch3`).
-See how the merge commit `8aec370` has two liens sticking out of the bottom, whereas `f88c7ba` has only one?
+**When you merge two branches, you're creating a "merge" commit with two parents**: **the last commit of the branch you're on, and the last commit of the branch you're merging in.** In the graph above, `8aec370` is a merge commit with two parents: `b7b4b7c` (the last commit on `master` at the time) and `f88c7ba` (the last commit on `branch3`).
+See how **the merge commit `8aec370` has two lines sticking out of the bottom**, whereas `f88c7ba` has only one?
 No?
 Well, scroll up and look at the graph again.
 This is important!
-It's also possible to perform "octopus" merge in git, which have two more parents.
+It's also possible to perform **"octopus"** **merge** in git, which have two more parents.
 There's a commit in the Linux repo with 66 parents.
-Note that `git log --graph` does *not* show the commits in chronological order.
+Note that **`git log --graph` does *not* show the commits in chronological order.
 The `git help` man pages cal it `--topo-order`, topological ordering.
-"Show no parents before all of its children are shown, and avoid showing commits on multiple lines of history intermixed."
+"Show no parents before all of its children are shown, and avoid showing commits on multiple lines of history intermixed."**
 Did you know that "topological sorting" has essentially nothing to do with the modern mathematical definition of "topology"?
 I bet you do know that the definition of "topological sorting" has nothing to do with any Git problem you're trying to resolve.
 Git's help pages are full of technical jargon like this, terms that are technically correct but obscure the meaning of text rather than enlightening the reader.

 #### Use `--graph` as little as possible
-Using `git log --graph` can help, if you know about parent commits and you know how to read it, but it's still not very easy to understand the visualization as a whole; it would be a completely illegible mess with just a few more merges in it.
+**Using `git log --graph` can help, if you know about parent commits and you know how to read it, but it's still not very easy to understand the visualization as a whole; it would be a completely illegible mess with just a few more merges in it.**
 Don't even try to visualize the entire messy history of `master` when there are a bunch of merges on it.
 Visualization is powerful mental technique, but visual aids can only really represent a few dozen things before they become as complicated as the thing you were trying to understand in the first place.
 And when analyzing messy merges, it's not just the commits we're trying to visualize, but the lines connecting the commits (the "edges" connecting the "nodes", in graph-theory terms).
 We can only visualize a few dozen of those, and that typically means we can visualize only a handful of merge commits at a time.
 If you have a bunch of merges into the `master` branch, you'll find that the history of `master` isn't a straight line of history; it's more like one of those slashy fanfics in which the Amazing Spider-Man and Dr.Octopus have cybernetic octo-spider babies.
-Instead of trying to understand the entire graph, its' better to look at the history of `master` itself, in isolation.
-That's what we'll do in the next section.
+**Instead of trying to understand the entire graph, its' better to look at the history of `master` itself, in isolation.** That's what we'll do in the next section.

 #### The "first parent" is the true lineage of master (usually)
-In an ideal world, you'd be able to say to Git, "Show me just the commits that were created on the `master` branch."
-But for legacy reasons, Git commits don't record the name of the branch on which commits are created.
-(In my example, I embedded that information in the commit message to make it easier to understand.)
+In an ideal world, you'd be able to say to Git, **"Show me just the commits that were created on the `master` branch."** But for legacy reasons, **Git commits don't record the name of the branch on which commits are created.
+(In my example, I embedded that information in the commit message to make it easier to understand.)**
-From Git's perspective, by the time all of those merges are done, *all* of those commits are "on" the `master` branch.
-That's why it has to show you all of them when you ask for the history of `master`.
+**From Git's perspective, by the time all of those merges are done, *all* of those commits are "on" the `master` branch.** That's why it has to show you all of them when you ask for the history of `master`.
 But look at the graph again.

 ***   8aec370 0 seconds ago Merge branch 'branch3'**